Date of Award:

 Overall, the results show designing for the athlete, which includes safety, well defined routing and proper carrying capacity, an accomplished sense of place, advanced technologies and facilities, sport appropriate and safe footing and reasonable terrain, and spectator engagement, would considerably improve design.
 In order to preserve the "pure" sport of cross country while also integrating modern desired and necessary elements, course designers must use pioneering design methods in order to incorporate all of the desired elements.

 The main objective of this research was accomplished and has established a foundation upon which subsequent research efforts may begin.
 This work serves as a catalyst to improving cross country course design by attaining the knowledge of proper, intensified, and innovative design.

 Lancaster, Audrey B., "Enhanced Cross Country Running Course Design: A Study of Historic and Recent Courses, Other Landscape-Based Sports, Athlete Psychology, and Course Elements" (2011).
 All Graduate Theses and Dissertations.
-Paper 939.
+939.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .